 Do I need a college degree to serve in the Peace Corps?

-Since its founding in 1961, nearly 235,000 Americans have responded to the call to serve in the Peace Corps.
+Since its founding in 1961, more than 240,000 Americans have responded to the call to serve in the Peace Corps.

 Peace Corps Volunteers have lived and worked side by side with communities in 141 countries around the world.
 That spirit of peace and friendship through service inspires thousands of people to apply for Peace Corps assignments.